IEEE-NITK/Digital-Stethoscope/Hardware/sound_similar/readme.md

 audio2, sr2 = librosa.load("/content/test.wav")
 ```

-To make sure the sample frequency is the same we have writtern a code.
+To make sure the sample frequency is the same we have written a code.
 ```
 # check if the sampling rates are the same
 if sr1 != sr2: